robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ### Global Variables

-Variables use the same syntax as global except that the keyword is suffixed by `!`, e.g.;
+Variables use the same syntax as global except that the keyword is suffixed by `!`, e.g.:

 ```
 global! a_global_var u64 = 7_u64